center-for-threat-informed-defense/attack-control-framework-mappings/CONTRIBUTING.md

 ### New mappings to an existing framework

 Please submit new issues if you wish to contribute additional mappings to a security control framework that is already included in this project.
-This will increase transparency for the proejct as we review your contributions.
+This will increase transparency for the project as we review your contributions.

 ### New Control Frameworks

 - Coordinate - Mapping a control frameworks takes significant time and effort.
-Email us at ctid@mitre-engenuity.org to help us ensure that our control framework mapping work is well cordinated.
+Email us at ctid@mitre-engenuity.org to help us ensure that our control framework mapping work is well coordinated.
 - Location - You may contribute new control frameworks within the `frameworks/` folder.
 - Format - Contributions of control frameworks and associated mappings should follow the format outlined in the [README](README.md#output-data), extended with additional `x_mitre_` properties when relevant.
 - Reuse - We encourage you to reuse the existing mappings parser if possible.